August 14th, 2020 | The Days of Greatness.

 However, in our case, the distribution of results turned out to be highly non-Gaussian.
 I can say even more: it was bimodal.
 There were just two separate groups of subjects in the study: those who could create 20 and more categories and those who barely create 3-5.
 There was no one in the middle!

 What could this result mean in practice?
 For me, it was yet another example showing that it’s hard to grasp creativity.
-Apparently, our test measured something else.
+Our test measured something else.
 Maybe, it measured two distinct features at a time.
 What features?
 No idea.

 Do you know some methods for characterizing, or catalyzing, creativity?
-If so, please share with me!
+If so, please share it with me!